modelica/newsletter/submission-guidelines.md

 title: Submission guidelines
 layout: default
 ---
+## Scope
+The scope of the newsletter include all topics covered by the [Modelica Association](https://www.modelica.org) (Modelica language, libraries, FMI, SSP), related tools and news in education (courses, books and related materials).

 ## Process
 Everyone is welcome to contribute a post to the Modelica newsletter, however the editor holds the right to decline without reason.
 The submission is done by creating a pull request to the dedicated newsletter repository.
 {% if site.contribution-open %}